 Men will love this store with its great range of good quality smart casual shirts, trousers and jackets, plus a good selection of quirky shoes.

 Food is life here, a Sevillano can argue for hours about whether the best jamon serrano (cured ham) comes from Huelva or Aracena.
 Recommended buys are local produce: sherry, olive oil, marmalade and, of course, ham.

 Plaza de Duque

-As mentioned above, this department store has an excellent food hall with a wide selection of olive oils from Andalucia plus a good delicatessen.
+As mentioned above, this department store has an excellent food hall with a wide selection of olive oils from Andalucia, plus an excellent gourmet food store on the fifth floor, with speciality wine, beer, soft drinks, cheese, and fish and meat delicacies.
+The gift section (opposite the lift, as you arrive) has lots of biscuits, pastries and sweets in very pretty tins.
 Useful if you don't have time to shop around, and the quality's always top-notch.
 Plaza del Duque de la Victoria, 8, 41002 Sevilla.
 Tel: 954 597 000.
 Open Monday to Saturday 10:00 to 22:00 hrs.
 More>